2010 Frequency Database for the

 As you can see from the samples above, the PERSEUS LF-HF Software Defined Receiver, with its latest software version, is pretty good.
 With our proposals implemented - and more to come! - it could be considerably improved for the reception of the really interesting stuff!
 For less than 1,000 EUR, its technical performance is probably as good as any of those traditional 10,000+ EUR/USD boat-anchor receivers from CUBIC, HARRIS, ICOM, JRC, RACAL, RS, TENTEC, and the like.
 Complimenti, ragazzi lagiù oltroalpe. È davvero un capolavoro!

-For professional applications, the combination of a PERSEUS HF receiver and a WAVECOM Digital Data Decoder such as the W-CODE will drastically revolutionize traditional HF COMINT ELINT MASINT SIGINT working procedures.
-A WAVECOM located anywhere in the world can be addressed and controlled via Internet.
-We expect the same for future versions of PERSEUS et al. What's more, the cost of around 10,000 EUR for one basic radio monitoring post, comprising e.g. a PERSEUS and a WAVECOM, is simply ridiculous.
+For professional applications, the combination of a PERSEUS HF receiver and a digital data decoder such as PROCITEC's GO2MONITOR have drastically revolutionized traditional HF COMINT ELINT MASINT SIGINT working procedures.
+A GO2SIGNALS product located anywhere in the world can be addressed and controlled via Internet.
+The same goes for the latest versions of PERSEUS et al. What's more, the cost of around 10,000 EUR for one basic radio monitoring post, comprising e.g. a PERSEUS and a PROCITEC, is simply ridiculous.

-And for the advanced amateur or hobbyist, PERSEUS and WAVECOM are just ... big fun!
+And for the advanced amateur or hobbyist, PERSEUS and GO2MONITOR are just ... big fun!

 The frequency range around 12721 kHz shows several state-of-the-art digital data signals - the really interesting stuff: